awsdocs/amazon-kendra-developer-guide/doc_source/API_AccessControlListConfiguration.md

 # AccessControlListConfiguration<a name="API_AccessControlListConfiguration"></a>

 Access Control List files for the documents in a data source\.
+For the format of the file, see [Access control for S3 data sources](https://docs.aws.amazon.com/kendra/latest/dg/s3-acl.html)\.

 ## Contents<a name="API_AccessControlListConfiguration_Contents"></a>